How Float Therapy Helps with Chronic Pain

 What the Research Says

 While more large-scale studies are needed, existing research is promising.
-A 2018 study published in BMC Complementary Medicine and Therapies found that participants with stress-related pain (including muscle tension and headaches) experienced significant reductions in pain and anxiety after a series of float sessions.
-Anecdotal evidence from chronic pain sufferers consistently highlights improvements in comfort, mobility, and emotional resilience.
+A 2018 study published in BMC Complementary Medicine and Therapies found that participants with stress-related pain, including muscle tension and headaches, experienced significant reductions in pain and anxiety after a series of float sessions.
+The research suggests that the combined effect of the magnesium-rich water and the sensory restriction leads to a measurable decrease in the perception of pain.

 Is Float Therapy Right for You?